aome510/spotify-player/doc/config.md

 ### Component Styles

-To define a application's component styles, user needs to specify **all** the below fields:
+To define application's component styles, user needs to specify **all** the below fields:

 - `block_title`
 - `playback_track`